gecio/gecio.github.io/docs/_optimist/guided_tour/step18/index.en.md

 Conclusion
 ----------

-We can now create a stack that contains a reachable single VM.
+We can now create a stack that contains a single reachable instance.

+In the next step, we will customize the instance using CloudConfig.